petermg/TheOcularMigraineMCP/README.md

 ### Start Recording and Stop Recording
 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/29900e85-3bca-41dc-b948-aac9041d9051)
-These options do NOT appear on the Quest 2 as currently it does NOT support this method of recording.
 I don't know if this works on the Quest Pro or not.
 Let me know!
 This uses a different method of recording than the normal user activated recording method.
 On the Quest 3, it records in stereo.
 On the Quest 1 it records in mono.
 This uses "metacam" for recording, a built-in method that is used by the Meta Quest Developer Hub.
 This method is useful if you want to record in stereo on your Quest 3 (again not sure if this works on the Quest Pro yet, waiting for user feedback).
 This method does record on the Quest 1 but it's not in stereo.
 If you start recording using this method, you must also STOP recording using the STOP RECORDING button, otherwise the recording will continue.